-Who Is Conor Lamb, Apparent Winner Of Pennsylvania Special Election?
+Who Is Conor Lamb, Apparent Winner Of The Pennsylvania Special Election?

 At a rally Sunday night, United Mine Workers of America President Cecil Roberts came out hard for Lamb, calling him "a God-fearing, union-supporting, gun-owning, job-protecting, pension-defending, Social Security-believing, health care-creating and sending-drug-dealers-to-jail Democrat."

 If certified as the winner, Lamb will serve out the rest of the year in the House, representing PA-18.
 But the district as it is now will cease to exist at the end of the year because of court-ordered redistricting in Pennsylvania.
-So if Lamb wants to stay in the House after 2018, he will have to run again — in a district that will likely look different than the one he just won.
+So if Lamb wants to stay in the House after 2018, he will have to run again — in a district that is likely to look different from the one he just won.

 Samantha Fields is the producer of the NPR Politics Podcast.